westy92/projectEuler/README.md

 projectEuler
 ============

-A collection of my solutions to Project Euler problems along with source code.
+A collection of my solutions and source code for Project Euler problems.

 [Other people's solutions (no source code)](https://code.google.com/p/projecteuler-solutions/wiki/ProjectEulerSolutions)